 Transport fuel demand

-Stationary energy (which includes coal and gas fired power stations, petroleum refining and combustion of fossil fuels in manufacturing) is the main soure of greenhouse gases in NSW, accounting for 51% of overall emissions.
-Coal and gas-fired power stations alone account for 39% of overall emissions (see Climate Change, Greenhouse Gas Emissions, and Air Quality topics).
-Greenhouse gases contribute to climate change, projected to cause higher temperatures, changing rainfall patterns, warming ocean temperatures, rising sea levels and more frequent extreme weather events.
+Stationary energy (which includes coal- and gas-fired power stations, petroleum refining and combustion of fossil fuels in manufacturing) is the main source of greenhouse gases in NSW, accounting for 49% of overall emissions.
+Coal and gas-fired power stations alone account for 37% of emissions (see, and topics).
+Greenhouse gases contribute to climate change which will lead to higher temperatures, changing rainfall patterns, warming ocean temperatures, rising sea levels and more frequent extreme weather events.

-Climate change also places an upwards pressure on energy demand.
-Increased climate variability and extremes may increase demand for heating and cooling and accelerate the need to replace infrastructure, power and manufacturing plants and other buildings to accommodate greater weather variability and extreme events (AEMO 2018).
-Climate variability will also increase the amount of electricity lost during transmission and distribution.
-Extreme weather events also present risks for energy security.
+Climate change also places an upward pressure on energy demand.
+Increased climate variability and extremes may increase demand for heating and cooling and accelerate the need to replace infrastructure, power and manufacturing plants and other buildings to accommodate greater weather variability and extreme events ().
+Climate variability will also increase the amount of electricity lost during transmission and distribution, while extreme weather events present risks for energy security.

 Legislation and policy